Can Netflix detect and block VPN usage?

 It's worth noting that Netflix doesn't outright ban users for using VPNs but limits content access.
 If a VPN is detected, users might only see Netflix Originals and other content available globally.
 If you find yourself blocked while using a VPN, it might be time to switch to a different server or consider a VPN known for its effectiveness against Netflix's VPN detection measures.
 Remember, while using a VPN to access region-locked content isn't illegal, it does go against Netflix's terms of service, which could lead to account suspension or other restrictions if detected.

-WonderCMS with clunky "Default" theme.
+WonderCMS with clunky "Sky" theme.
 It's about speed.